mapmykidz/Mapmykidz/README.md

 - **Educational Focus**: Learn about growth standards and percentiles
 - **Tabbed Interface**: Easy switching between height, weight, and BMI results
 - **Medical Guidance**: Clear advice on when to consult healthcare providers
+- **Age-Appropriate Language**: Correct medical terminology for each age group

 ## 🚀 Quick Start